aluzed/MiSTer-Neogeo-Rom-Decrypter/Readme.md

 # Warning

-Not 100% of the romset is playable yet, because the algorithm is not over.
+Not 100% of the romset is playable yet, because the algorithm is 100% accurate.

 # Result